 Latest news on e-Invoicing in Estonia, Lithuania and Latvia

-Estonia, Lithuania and Latvia are rolling out new e-invoicing developments in 2019.
-At different levels of development, the Baltic countries are improving their e-Invoicing in the scope of relations between public administrations and their suppliers.
+Estonia, Lithuania and Latvia are rolling out new e-invoicing developments.
+The Baltic countries are working on their e-Invoicing models in the scope of relations between public administrations and their suppliers.
 Following the example of the rest of Europe, they are committed to this way of ensuring interoperability in e-Procurement development so as not to lose their competitive edge.
 What are the latest new features of e-Invoicing in these countries?

-As a consequence of the ruling, the Baltic countries are making headway in improving B2G relations, although at different speeds.
+As a consequence of the ruling, the Baltic countries are making headway in improving B2G and B2B relations, although at different speeds.

 Table of contents [Hide]

-Starting in July 2019, e-Invoicing will be mandatory in B2G relations.
-In other words, suppliers to the Estonian public administration must issue electronic invoices in ompliance with one of the following standards:
+Since July 2019, e-Invoicing is mandatory in B2G relations.
+In other words, suppliers to the Estonian public administration must issue electronic invoices in compliance with one of the following standards:

 - European standards: UBL and UN/CEFACT, approved by Directive 2014/55/EU.